Mexico gives Takata deadline to hand over info on air bag products

 "So, we are really just compiling information, investigating but at a local level until we know what happened," he added.

-Garza said labor authorities had inspected the Monclova plant in August and issued 171 recommendations related to minor workplace safety concerns, but that none were related to the air bag recall.
+Garza said labour authorities had inspected the Monclova plant in August and issued 171 recommendations related to minor workplace safety concerns, but that none were related to the air bag recall.

 The Mexican government said it also requested information from auto assembly plants regarding which models used Takata products.